aharapu/plant-pal/README.md

 For linting, **ESLint** was initialized using **npx eslin --init**<br />
 Attempted to use airbnb rules, but certain conflicts and eslint errors prevented it.

+Added **React Router 6** and established some very basic navigation.